-The minority concentration maps include Map 2-African American Concentration, Map 3-Hispanic Concentration, Map 4 -Native American Concentration, Map 5-Asian American Concentration, and Map 6-White Population are also provided in Section V of this plan.
+The minority concentration maps by Planning Districts and Census Tracts include Map 1 City of Jacksonville Percentage of Minority Population by Census Tract Map 2-African American Concentration, Map 3-Hispanic Concentration, Map 4 - Native American Concentration, Map 5-Asian American Concentration and Map 6-White Population and are also provided in Section V of this plan.
 The first map illustrates minorities as a whole and identifies the number of minorities in each census tract.
 The dark green areas of this map show that the Northwest region of the city has the highest concentration of minorities.
-Further examination of the supplemental maps, reveal that Blacks are the largest minority group in the Northwest region of the city.
+Further examination of the supplemental maps; reveal that Blacks are the largest minority group in the Northwest region of the city.